 Rabbi Kefa established his see in Rome.
 That made him the first Bishop of Rome.
 Because he was also Rabbi Yeshua’s chosen vicar Jn 21:15–17 he was also head of the whole Catholic Church.
 From that beginning the tradition remained that whoever was the Bishop of Rome was also head of the whole Church.

-The case for Rabbi Kefa as the first Bishop of Rome starts with the Book of Daniel, continues with the many early Christian writers who referred to Kefaas head of the Church in Rome, and ends with the discovery of his bones under the high altar of St. Peter’s Basilica.
+The case for Rabbi Kefa as the first Bishop of Rome starts with the Book of Daniel, continues with the many early Christian writers who referred to Rabbi Kefa as head of the Church in Rome, and ends with the discovery of his bones under the high altar of St. Peter’s Basilica.

 Why would Rabbi Kefa go to pagan Rome?
 We recall that Yehuda HaMaccabi had set up an alliance with Rome 1 Mac 8:19–20, and that many Jews had journeyed from Israel to Rome.
 The Jewish community of Rome has remained in continuous existence since that time.
 We know that, after Acts 10:34–35, Rabbi Kefa wanted both Jews and pagans.
 Also, the Roman Emperors ruled from there, so the city of Rome was associated with worldwide authority.

-The Origins of the Church reminds us that Rabbi Yeshua changed Rabbi Shimeon’s name to Rabbi Kefa Mt 16:18 in Caesarea Philippi, in the presence of the massive wall of rock that undergirds Mt.
+The Catholic Church reminds us that Rabbi Yeshua changed Shimeon ’s name to Rabbi Kefa Mt 16:18 in Caesarea Philippi, in the presence of the massive wall of rock that undergirds Mt.
 Hermon.
 The city was called Caesarea Philippi because on top of that massive rock was a pagan temple dedicated to the “divine” emperor Caesar Augustus.

 Recall Daniel’s prophecy of the fourth kingdom on earth.
 Dan 7:23, the Roman Empire, and the stone Mt 16:18 cut from a mountain by no human hand Mt 16:17, and that it broke in pieces the iron, the bronze, the clay, the silver, and the gold Dan 2:44–45.
 Rabbi Yeshua brought his shlikhim to the place in Israel closest to the Roman authority.
 There he made a man “the rock” Mt 16:18 and gave him the keys to the kingdom Mt 16:19, thereby connecting Rabbi Kefa‘s mission with Rome.
 During one of the later missionary journeys, “The Lord stood by [Rabbi Paul] and said, “Take courage, for as you have testified about me at Jerusalem, so you must bear witness also at Rome” Acts 23:11.